Emmelina monodactyla

-Emmelina monodactyla (also known as the T-moth or morning-glory plume moth) is a moth of the family Pterophoridae found in Africa, Asia, Europe and North America.
+Emmelina monodactyla, commonly known as the Common plume or Morning-glory plume, is a moth of the family Pterophoridae found in Africa, Asia, Europe, and North America.
 It was first described by Carl Linnaeus in 1758.

 Description

 The moths fly nearly year-round.

 They are pale russet in colour, with a wingspan of 18–27 millimeters.
 The colouration is extremely variable, ranging from off-white with indistinct markings to a strong rust brown.
 The markings may vary considerably in size.
 The second and third segments are elongate.
 The caterpillars are greenish-yellow with a broad green band on the back, and a narrow broken yellow line running down the center.
 Some specimens may also have a wine-red marking on the back.
 The colour of the pupae may range from green to reddish brown, sometimes with black markings.

+The moth often rests with its wings collapsed together tightly.

+The common name "Morning glory plume" refers to its association with Ipomoea.